MicrosoftDocs/azure-stack-docs/azure-stack/user/network-howto-vpn-tunnel-ipsec.md

 # Intent: As an Azure Stack Operator, I want < what? > so that < why? >
 ---

-# How to create a VPN Tunnel using IPSEC
+# How to create a VPN Tunnel using IPSEC  in Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*